Explicit Deligne pairing: Determinant functor and determinant of cohomology

 we have that $i_X(\id,0)\colon \mathfrak f_X(\mathscr F^\bullet)\otimes(\mathscr O_X,0)\to \mathfrak f_X(\mathscr F^\bullet)$ is the canonical map (i.e. the ``projection on the first component''). \item[$(v)$] If we canonically identify $\catname{isVec}(X)$ as a subcategory of $\catname{isVec}_b^\bullet(X)$, then $\mathfrak f_X$ restricts to $\det{\!}_X^\star$ and $i_X(\,,\,)$ restricts to $i^\star_X(\,,\,)$. \end{enumerate} \end{definition}

 \begin{theorem} Up to natural transformation of functors there exists a unique determinant $(\mathfrak f_X, i_X)$ on $X$.
 It will be denoted as $(\det_X, i_X)$. \end{theorem} \proof See \cite[Theorem 1]{KM} for a complete proof.
-Here we write down just the explicit expressions for $\det_X$:
+Here we just write down the explicit expressions for $\det_X$:

 \endproof

 The category $\catname{isVec}_b^\bullet(\cdot)$ is quite restrictive, for example it doesn't behave well with respect to the pushforward functor.
 Therefore, we would like to have a determinant functor for a more general category. \begin{definition} A complex $\mathscr F^\bullet $ of $\mathscr O_X$-modules is said \emph{perfect} if for any $x\in X$ there exist an open neighbourhood $U\ni x$, a complex $\mathscr G^\bullet $ in $\catname {Vec}^\bullet_b(U)$ and a quasi isomorphism of complexes of $\mathscr O_U$-modules $\mathscr G^\bullet\to\mathscr F^\bullet_{|U}$.
 The category of perfect complexes on $X$ is denoted by $\catname{Perf}(X)$, whereas $\catname{isPerf}(X)$ denotes the category of perfect complexes where the morphisms are just the quasi-isomorphisms. \end{definition} \begin{theorem} The determinant $(\det_X,i_X)$ can be extended uniquely, up to natural transformation, to a determinant on $\catname{isPerf}(X)$.
 We will denote this extension again with the symbol $(\det_X,i_X)$ and formally it is the datum of: \begin{enumerate} \item[$(1)$] A functor $\det_X\colon\catname{isPerf}(X)\to\catname{isGr(X)}$ \item[$(2)$] For any short exact sequence in $\catname{isPerf}(X)$: